osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

    and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** The cache service requires the following open ports:
      * Inbound TCP port 1094 for unauthenticated file access via the XRootD protocol (optional)
-     * Inbound TCP port 8000 for unauthenticated file access via HTTP(S)
+     * Inbound TCP port 8000 for unauthenticated file access via HTTP(S) and/or
-     * Inbound TCP port 8443 for authenticated file access via HTTPS (optional)
+     * Inbound TCP port 8443 for authenticated file access via HTTPS
      * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
 1. **File Systems:** The cache needs host partitions to store user data.
    For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD, SSD, or NVMe), data (HDDs), and metadata (SSDs or NVMe).
-1. **Host certificate:** Required for contacting the central OSDF redirector.
+1. **Host certificate:** Required for authentication.
-  See our [documentation](../../security/host-certs.md) for instructions on how to request host certificates.
+   See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request host certificates.
 1. **Hardware requirements:** We recommend that a cache has at least 10Gbps connectivity, 1 TB of disk space for the cache directory, and 12GB of RAM.